 4. Pause for 1-2 seconds.

-For each round of breath either count each breath with each bead on the mala, or use one bead to count each of the four steps of the breath.
-Focus your mind on the sensation of each of these four steps of your breath as you touch each bead.
-Whenever thoughts or distractions arise in your mind, turn your focus back to the feelings of your breathing and the touching of each bead.
+For each round, either count each breath with each bead on the mala, or use one bead to count each of the four steps of the breath.
+Focus your mind on the sensation of each of these four steps of your breath as you touch each bead with your fingers.
+Whenever thoughts or distractions arise in your mind, turn your focus back to the feelings of your breathing and the touching of each gemstone or seed.

 The simple practice of gratitude has been scientifically shown to cultivate empathy and mental resilience and to improve sleep, self-esteem and mental and physical health.
-To practice this gratitude contemplation you will hold and use your mala beads the same way as you do for the japa meditation technique.
+To practice this gratitude contemplation you will hold and use your malas the same way as you do for the japa meditation technique.
 Start with a few slow deep breaths to clear your mind and then proceed thinking or feeling of something you are grateful for.
 Each time you touch a new mala bead think of something you are grateful for.
 Do not limit yourself by thinking anything is too small or insignificant to be grateful for.
 It is okay to repeat the same thoughts of gratitude but try and challenge yourself to think of as many new things as possible.
 Know that the more you practice this the easier this process will become.
-Whenever thoughts or distractions arise in your mind, turn your focus back to the feelings of gratitude and the touching of each bead.
+Whenever thoughts or distractions arise in your mind, turn your focus back to the feelings of gratitude, your heart center, and your hand as it is the touching the prayer bead.

 4. Mind-body Healing

 Using, wearing, touching or placing a gemstone mala bead on your body will transmit the specific healing powers to benefit your body, mind, and heart.
+The mala’s guru bead is thought to store the power of the japamala.
 This technique is great because you don’t have to think about using it in this way as it automatically happens.
 Obviously, when used with intention and purpose the healing effects will become stronger and more potent.

 5. Fashion statement

-Wearing mala beads only as a fashion statement is generally frowned upon by dedicated yogis and Buddhists.
+Wearing meditation malas only as a fashion statement is generally frowned upon by dedicated yogis and Buddhists.
 But in modern times it is more acceptable to see people wearing mala necklaces outside of the yoga studio and meditation halls.
-Wearing mala beads in public has certainly become a chic, trendy boho and hippy fashion style.
-Wearing malas is also a way to communicate to others around you that you have a dedicated yoga and meditation practice.
-Be clear on what your intention is when wearing a mala out in public so that it becomes an extension of your path of mindfulness.
+Displaying malas in public has certainly become a chic, trendy boho and hippy fashion style.
+Showing malas is also a way to communicate to others around you that you have a dedicated yoga and meditation practice.
+Be clear on what your intention is when wearing malas out in public so that it becomes an extension of your path of mindfulness.

 There are three different ways to wear malas:

 1. Wear a necklace mala around your neck.
-This is the most common way to wear mala beads.
+This is the most common way to wear malas.
 You can have the guru or meru bead down near your heart or you can wear it the opposite way with the guru or meru bead behind your neck.